edstott/ES-synth-starter/doc/LabPart1.md

 	Therefore, the LED is a useful indicator that the code meets its real time requirements.
 	As you add functionality, look out for the LED flash rate slowing, especially under heavy workload such as polyphony with the maximum number of simultaneous notes.

+> [!TIP]
-	> **Note**: How much stack?
+> **How much stack?**
 >
 >
 > The stack stores the arguments, local variables and return pointers for functions that are called.
 > Each thread has its own stack.
 > The total stack required depends on the worst-case combination of function calls.
 > Recursive functions are a bad idea when the stack size is fixed because the worst-case stack requirement depends on the data and it can be hard to determine.
 >
 > There are two methods to determine the amount of stack to allocate to a thread:
 > 1. Examine the compiler output to find the stack footprint of every function.
 >    Then, add together the combinations of functions that could all be in progress at the same time inside one thread.
 >    The use of libraries makes this process more difficult because they might have their own chains of function calls that are hard to inspect.
 >    The Inspect view in Platformio can be used to explore memory usage in your project.
 > 2. Find it at runtime.
 >    The FreeRTOS function `uxTaskGetStackHighWaterMark()` returns the largest amount of stack that a thread has ever needed.
 >    You can allocate a large stack at first and then optimise when the code is working.
 >    You need to ensure that all the code has been exercised before you report the stack high water mark.
 >
 > If a thread in your system runs out of stack the RTOS will enter an error state in an infinite loop.
 > The LED on the microcontroller module will flash in bursts of 4 flashes.
 >
-	> You can reduce the stack requirement by placing local variables in dynamically allocated memory with `new` or `malloc()`.
+> You can reduce the stack requirement by placing local variables in dynamically allocated memory with `new`, `malloc()` or higher-level methods of creating dynamic memory objects.
 > Dynamic memory comes from a single pool (the heap), so it is more flexible than the per-thread allocation of stack memory.
 > Avoid allocating dynamic memory outside of the initialisation code.
 > In some industries dynamic allocation is banned due to its runtime uncertainty.
-	> `new` and `malloc` are discouraged in general programming due to the possibility of memory leaks, but that is not a concern if memory is alloctaed only during initialisation.
+> Raw `new` and `malloc` are discouraged in general programming due to the possibility of memory leaks, but that is not a concern if memory is allocated only during initialisation and never deallocated.